Shai Gilgeous-Alexander Player Props: Thunder vs. Clippers

 Shai Gilgeous-Alexander Insights vs. the Clippers

-- Gilgeous-Alexander's opponents, the Clippers, have a neutral offensive tempo, averaging 100.9 possessions per game, while his Thunder average 104.9 per game, sixth-highest among NBA teams.
+- Gilgeous-Alexander's Thunder average 104.9 possessions per game, sixth-highest among NBA teams, while the Clippers are one of the league's slowest with 100.9 possessions per contest.

-- Defensively, the Clippers are 10th in the NBA, allowing 112.6 points per game.
+- On defense, the Clippers have conceded 112.4 points per game, which is ninth-best in the league.

-- The Clippers are the 14th-ranked squad in the league, conceding 43.2 rebounds per contest.
+- Giving up 43.2 rebounds per game, the Clippers are the 14th-ranked team in the league.

-- Conceding 12.2 made 3-pointers per game, the Clippers are the 13th-ranked squad in the NBA.
+- Allowing 12.2 made 3-pointers per game, the Clippers are the 13th-ranked team in the NBA.

 Shai Gilgeous-Alexander vs. the Clippers